You need to start collecting data and tracking your success right from the start.

 Setting up your auto responder

 You will benefit from having some sort of auto responder sequence setup, that’s if you haven’t already.
 To do that you will need some sort of mailing list provider, AWeber and GetResponse are widely accepted as some of the best tools for the job.

 Having an auto responder sequence works great for keeping your list engage but for the purposes of this tutorial you can get away with just having a welcome email that goes out once your subscribers confirm

-Here’s how my auto responder looks in GetResponse:
+Here’s an example of how this looks in GetResponse:

 Laying the foundation for your goal tracking